AmadeusHerrera/AmadeusHerrera/README.md

 - 👋 Hi, I’m @AmadeusHerrera
 - 👀 I’m interested in Video Game Music
-- 🌱 I’m a Composer and can Implement Audio
+- 🌱 I’m a Composer and Audio Person
-- 💞️ I’m looking to collaborate on indie games
+- 💞️ I’m looking to collaborate on your video game
-- 📫 How to reach me DM on any of my socials or www.AmadeusHerrera.com
+- 📫 How to reach me DM on any of my socials or on www.AmadeusHerrera.com

 <!---
 AmadeusHerrera/AmadeusHerrera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.